steadybit/extension-jvm/README.md

 ## Anatomy of the extension / Security

-We try to limit the needed access needed for the extension to the absolute minimum.
-So the extension itself can run as a non-root user on a read-only root file-system and will by default if deployed using the provided helm-chart.
+We try to limit the access needed for the extension to the absolute minimum.
+So the extension itself can run as a non-root user on a read-only root file-system and will, by default, if deployed using the provided helm chart.

-In order do execute certain actions the extension needs certain capabilities.
+In order to execute certain actions the extension needs extended capabilities, see details below.

-### discovery / state attacks
+### Discovery / state attacks

 For discovery the extension needs access to the container runtime socket.

-### resource and network attacks
+### Resource and network attacks

-The jvm attachment reuses the target container's linux namespace(s), control group(s) and user.
+The JVM attachment reuses the target container's linux namespace(s), control group(s) and user.

-This requires the following capabilities: SYS_ADMIN, SYS_RESOURCE, SYS_PTRACE, KILL, NET_ADMIN, DAC_OVERRIDE, SETUID,
+This requires the following capabilities:
-SETGID, AUDIT_WRITE.
+`SYS_ADMIN`, `SYS_RESOURCE`, `SYS_PTRACE`, `KILL`, `NET_ADMIN`, `DAC_OVERRIDE`, `SETUID`, `SETGID`, `AUDIT_WRITE`

 ## FAQ